Expert says Lady Vol fans trying to balance sorrow for Pat Summitt with enthusiasm for team

 KNOXVILLE, Tenn. — As the Lady Vols head toward another Sweet 16 round, longtime observers said they've seen less enthusiasm by fans now than during the Pat Summitt era.

-"This wasn't just a legendary coach," said Cornelius.
+"This wasn't just a legendary coach," Cornelius said.
 "This was a legendary coach who was felled by a terrible disease."

 Cornelius said she watched in 2008 as Summitt won her final national championship and cut down the nets.